ysyk2021/the-power-of-behavioral-interviewing-techniques-for-assessing-candidates-past-behavior-and/src/chapter-11-2.md

-Conclusion: Future Directions for Behavioral Interviewing in the Hiring Process
+Future Directions for Behavioral Interviewing in the Hiring Process
 ===============================================================================

 Behavioral interviewing has proved to be an effective method for assessing candidates' past behavior and predicting future performance.
 However, as the job market evolves, so must the hiring process.